mongodb-labs/mongo-recsys/README.txt

 Welcome to Recommender!

+APPLICATION WEBSITE

+This is a fully-deployed example of Recommender.

+If you're looking to use the application with no installation required, simply visit the following link:

+www.mongodbrecommender.com

 QUICK INSTALLATION

-1. Download Recommender.war from Recommender's GitHub page.
+1. Git pull the application from this page.

-2. Install Apache Tomcat v7.0, or continue if you already have: http://tomcat.apache.org/download-70.cgi
+2. Install Apache Tomcat 7, or continue if you already have: http://tomcat.apache.org/download-70.cgi

-3. Put Recommender.war into Tomcat's webapps directory, which you can find here: tomcat/TOMCAT_VERSION/libexec/webapps
+3. Compile the app into a .war file, either using an IDE or the command line, and put Recommender-Repair.war into Tomcat's webapps directory, which you can find here: tomcat/TOMCAT_VERSION/libexec/webapps

 4. Install the latest version of MongoDB or continue if you already have: http://www.mongodb.org/downloads